Navdyuti/Coming_soon_website/README.md

 Worlds are not built.
 They are born.

-Navdyuti Labs is a next generation game studio focused on creating immersive digital worlds inspired by sacred mathematics, cosmic storytelling, and mythological archetypes.
+Navdyuti Labs is a next-generation game studio focused on creating immersive digital worlds inspired by sacred mathematics, cosmic storytelling, and mythological archetypes.

 This repository contains the official launch page for Navdyuti Labs.